The Music Publisher.

-Well, they do as there name says, they publish songs, and a music-publisher is in fact a company who owns the copyrights in your songs.
+Well, they do know that these music industry people publish songs.
+Strictly spoken, the publisher is a company who owns the copyrights of your songs.

-He's the man (or woman) who issue licenses to radio stations-and TV companies to give them permission to play your songs and do the performing on TV programs.
+He or she is the one who issue licenses to radio stations and TV companies to give them permission to play your songs and do the performing on TV programs.
 Also, a publisher collects your royalties trough his membership of the copyright society.

 In the UK, PRS-MCPS and in the US, ASCAP- BMI and others.